College Lingo (Glossary)

 • a student loan you need to repay

-Both the Ontario government and federal government provide this money.
+Both the Ontario government and the federal government provide this money.
 Through one OSAP application, you have access to a mix of different financial aid programs, depending on your circumstances.

 Non-Academic Admission Requirements: admission requirements that fall outside of the academic realm.
-These requirements are program specific and may include:
+These requirements are program-specific and may include:

 • Police Records Check for Service with the Vulnerable Sector (PRCSVS)